joao-nunes/joao-nunes/README.md

 - 👋 Hi, I’m @joao-nunes
-- 👀 Currently, I do research on artificial intelligence.
-My main research interests include the broad fields of Machine Learning and Deep Learning, as well as their applications in medical imaging.
-I'm particularly interested in precision oncology that I think could greatly bennefit from multiomics (MRI, CT, H&E WSIs, etc.) cancer stratification.
-My goal is to work in multidisciplinary teams at the intersection of computer science, artificial intelligence, biomedical engineering, and medicine.
+- 👀 I am a Research Assistant at the Visual Computing and Machine Intelligence (VCMI) group, INESC TEC, and a PhD student at the Faculty of Engineering, University of Porto, Porto, Portugal, where I am enrolled in the Doctoral Program in Electrical and Computers Engineering (PDEEC).
+My main research interests include data science, machine learning, deep learning, and pattern recognition in general as well as their applications to computer vision, digital pathology, and cancer research.
+My other research interests include neuromorphic neural networks, namely spiking neural networks with computer vision applications.
 - 📫 How to reach me: nunes.joaodiogo@gmail.com

 <!---